meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 Twitter][twitter-me] to get notified about new posts.

 ---

+[^cycle]: A graph theorist would have many strong words to describe this, rather than just *cycle*.

 [^ascii-x86]: And even if that wasn't the case, there are [many][printable1], [many][printable2]